mobile-use

 Then it couldn't find one of the common Wi-Fi interfaces on your device.

-Therefore, you must determine what WLAN interface your phone is using via adb shell ip addr show up
+Therefore, you must determine what WLAN interface your phone is using via adb shell ip addr show up.

-Then add the --interface <YOUR_INTERFACE_NAME>
+Then add the --interface <YOUR_INTERFACE_NAME> option to the script.

 This is most probably an issue with your firewall blocking the connection.
 Therefore there is no clear fix for this.